Hasse norm principle for extensions of prime squared degree: Computation of second cohomology groups: General case

-Note that the composite of the lower horizontal maps are injective, which is a consequence of Lemma \ref{lem:cpij}.
-Moreover, Lemma \ref{lem:bcfx} implies $H^{3}(N_{p},\Z)^{G'}=0$ since $G'$ is not contained in $\SL_{2}(\Fp)$.
+Note that the composite of the bottom horizontal maps is injective, which is a consequence of Lemma \ref{lem:cpij}.
+Moreover, Lemma \ref{lem:bcfx} implies $H^{3}(N,\Z)^{G'}=0$ since $G'$ is not contained in $\SL_{2}(\Fp)$.
 Therefore, we obtain the desired assertion. \end{proof}

 \begin{lem} Let $p$ be a prime number, and $V$ the standard representation of $\SL_{2}(\Fp)$ over $\Fp$.
 Then, for each $i\in \{1,2\}$, we have